Information for Prospective Students from Nigeria

-Matt Naylor is the International Officer for Nigeria and is happy to answer any questions you have about SOAS.
+Nick Butler is responsible for recruitment activity in Nigeria and is happy to answer any questions you have about SOAS.

 If you visiting London please do not hesitate to drop by for a chat.
 The Student Recruitment Office is located in room G1, immediately behind main reception.

 The below are guidelines only and do not guarantee entry.
 Each application will be judged on its own merits.

 Applicants from Nigeria who have completed the SSCE or WAEC are required to take a one year university foundation programme.
 Students who have completed the International Baccaclaureate, A-Levels or AP examinations will be considered for direct entry to our undergraduate programmes.

 The International Foundation Courses and English Language Studies Centre (IFCELS) at SOAS offer a preparatory year for international students seeking entry to undergraduate degrees at British universities.
 More information can be found below.